jozsefsallai/fastbin-rewritten/README.md

 encrypted (i.e. they're plaintext).
 If there's popular demand for snippet encryption, I'll make sure to include that.

+## Abuse Report

+If you find any content that violates your or someone else's rights, privacy, or is otherwise abusive or illegal, please report it to the maintainer of the fastbin server you're using via the following email: **[ABUSE_REPORT_EMAIL]**.

 ## Self Hosting

 ### One-Click Deployment with Vercel